Min Jiang-class minelayer: Service history

 The first vessel was launched in August 2020 at Lung Teh Shipbuilding's Yilan County Shipyard.

-The second vessel was delivered in September 2021,and the ROCN took delivery of the third and fourth vessel in December 2021.
+The second vessel was delivered in September 2021, and the ROCN took delivery of the third and fourth vessel in December 2021.

 The Min Jiang-class replaced converted amphibious landing craft in the minelaying role.

+The Navy placed an order with Lung Teh for six additional vessels in 2025.